 Please note that reservations have to be made in advance for this campsite: Book La Graciosa online camping

-Despite the “No camping” signs, you’ll find many people using the beaches at Arrieta and Orzola for a spot of unofficial camping, and nobody seems to mind.
+Despite the “No camping” signs, you’ll find many people using the beaches at Arrieta and Orzola for a spot of unofficial camping.
+Bear in mind you may be asked to move on, as wild camping isn’t really allowed in Spain.

 You’ll be surprised to see the number of caravans at the official sites – many locals park their ‘vans at the sites at the start of the summer and leave them there all through the season.
 They effectively use them as holiday homes, with one partner and children spending the long summer holidays in them, with the other joining them at the weekends.
 They equip them pretty well – many have washing machines, air conditioning and satellite television!